Fur seal: Population and survival

 The average lifespan of fur seals varies with different species from 13 to 25 years, with females typically living longer.
 Most populations continue to expand as they recover from previous commercial hunting and environmental threats.

 Many species were heavily exploited by commercial sealers, especially during the 19th century, when their fur was highly valued.
 Beginning in the 1790s, the ports of Stonington and New Haven, Connecticut, were leaders of the American fur seal trade, which primarily entailed clubbing fur seals to death on uninhabited South Pacific islands, skinning them, and selling the hides in China.

-Many populations, notably the Guadalupe fur seal, northern fur seal, and Cape fur seal, suffered dramatic declines and are still recovering.
+Many populations, including the Guadalupe fur seal, northern fur seal, and Cape fur seal, suffered dramatic declines and are still recovering.
 Currently, most species are protected, and hunting is mostly limited to subsistence harvest.
 Globally, most populations can be considered healthy, mostly because they often prefer remote habitats that are relatively inaccessible to humans.
 Nonetheless, environmental degradation, competition with fisheries, and climate change potentially pose threats to some populations.